TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/connectivitylivecheck-new-st.md

 Running the **Azure SQL Connectivity Checker tool** may help to narrow down the potential causes of failure.

-This PowerShell script is run from the client machine where the error is occurring.
+The following PowerShell script is run from the client machine where the error is occurring:

 <ol>
 <li> Open Windows PowerShell ISE in Administrator mode.
-For the better results, we recommend using advanced connectivity tests that require starting PowerShell in Administrator mode.
+For better results, we recommend using advanced connectivity tests that require starting PowerShell in Administrator mode.
 You can still run the basic tests, in case you decide not to run this way.
 Note that script parameters `RunAdvancedConnectivityPolicyTests` and `CollectNetworkTrace` will only work if the admin privileges are granted.</li><br>

 <li> Open a New Script window</li><br>
 <li> Paste the following in the script window: